-We now examine data flow with MPTCP, assuming the flow is correctly set up, which implies the options in the SYN packets were allowed through by the relevant middleboxes.
+We now examine data flow with MPTCP, assuming that the flow is correctly set up, which implies that the options in the SYN packets were allowed through by the relevant middleboxes.
 If options are allowed through and there is no resegmentation or coalescing to TCP segments, Multipath TCP flows can proceed without problems.

-The case when options get stripped on data packets has been discussed in the Fallback section.
-If a fraction of options are stripped, behavior is not deterministic.
-If some data sequence mappings are lost, the connection can continue so long as mappings exist for the subflow-level data (e.g., if multiple maps have been sent that reinforce each other).
-If some subflow-level space is left unmapped, however, the subflow is treated as broken and is closed, through the process described in Section 3.6.
+The case when options get stripped on data packets is discussed in Section 3.7.
+If only some MPTCP options are stripped, behavior is not deterministic.
+If some Data Sequence Mappings are lost, the connection can continue so long as mappings exist for the subflow-level data (e.g., if multiple maps have been sent that reinforce each other).
+If some subflow-level space is left unmapped, however, the subflow is treated as broken and is closed, using the process described in Section 3.7.
 MPTCP should survive with a loss of some Data ACKs, but performance will degrade as the fraction of stripped options increases.
 We do not expect such cases to appear in practice, though: most middleboxes will either strip all options or let them all through.

 We end this section with a list of middlebox classes, their behavior, and the elements in the MPTCP design that allow operation through such middleboxes.
-Issues surrounding dropping packets with options or stripping options were discussed above, and are not included here:
+Issues surrounding dropping packets with options or stripping options were discussed above and are not included here: